cleesmith/picamera_motion_socket_flask/README.markdown

 * worked well sending images to a Mac and to a remote server at DigitalOcean, but it is not a secure setup for a remote server ... as any open port is an invitation to exploitation
+* this setup works just as well if the camera is duct taped to the inside of a clean window, and that's cheaper too

 ***